 1. Going to university and doing a degree that’s useful to a number of different industries.
 Mike studied civil engineering, which is fundamentally about understanding technical problems and coming up with solutions.

 2. Getting overseas experience to show employers you can work with people from different backgrounds, and that you have a broad understanding of how business works.

 We spend our lives at work so it’s worth aiming for a fulfilling career

 Following an exciting career pathway is something Mike considers we should all strive for, given the amount of time we spend at work.

 “I spend more of my waking hours in the office than I do with my wife, my friends or my kids so it’s got to be a job I’m really engaged with, and one that feels like it’s really making a positive impact on the world.”

-Get in touch with us for expert career advice
+Get in touch with us for career information and guidance

-If you need help with your career decision making you can contact our trained career advisers between 8am and 6pm every week day, for free.
+If you need help, get in touch with us for career information and guidance between 8am and 6pm every week day, for free.